Montreal

-Montreal (Note: Canadian English: /ˌmʌntriˈɔːl/, /mɒn-/ MUN-tree-AWL-,_-MON--) (Montréal) (Note: /fr/) is the largest city in the province of Quebec, the second-largest in Canada, and the eighth-largest in North America.
+Montreal (Note: Canadian English: /ˌmʌntriˈɔːl/ MUN-tree-AWL or /ˌmɒn-/ MON--.)
+(Montréal) (Note: /fr/.) is the largest city in the province of Quebec, the second-largest in Canada, and the eighth-largest in North America.
 Founded in 1642 as Ville-Marie, or "City of Mary", it now takes its name from Mount Royal, the triple-peaked mountain around which the early settlement was built.
 The city is centred on the Island of Montreal and a few, much smaller, peripheral islands, the largest of which is Île Bizard.
 It lies 196 km east of the national capital, Ottawa, and 258 km southwest of the provincial capital, Quebec City.

-As of the 2021 Canadian census the city had a population of 1,762,949, and a metropolitan population of 4,291,732, making it the second-largest metropolitan area in Canada.
+As of the 2021 Canadian census, the city had a population of 1,762,949 and a metropolitan population of 4,291,732, making it the second-largest metropolitan area in Canada after Toronto.
 French is the city's official language.
 In 2021, 85.7% of the population of the city of Montreal considered themselves fluent in French while 90.2% could speak it in the metropolitan area.
 Montreal is one of the most bilingual cities in Quebec and Canada, with 58.5% of the population able to speak both French and English.
 Montreal is the largest primarily French speaking city in the Americas.

 Historically the commercial capital of Canada, Montreal was surpassed in population and economic strength by Toronto in the 1970s.
 It remains an important centre of art, culture, literature, film and television, music, commerce, aerospace, transport, finance, pharmaceuticals, technology, design, education, tourism, food, fashion, video game development, and world affairs.
 Montreal is the location of the headquarters of the International Civil Aviation Organization, and was named a UNESCO City of Design in 2006.
-In 2017, Montreal was ranked the 12th-most livable city in the world by the Economist Intelligence Unit in its annual Global Liveability Ranking, although its ranking dropped to 40th in the 2021 index, primarily due to stress on the healthcare system caused by the COVID-19 pandemic.
-It is regularly ranked as one of the ten best cities in the world to be a university student in the QS World University Rankings.
 In 2018, Montreal was ranked as a global city.

 Montreal has hosted numerous important international events, including the 1967 International and Universal Exposition, and is the only Canadian city to have hosted the Summer Olympics, having done so in 1976.
 The city hosts the Canadian Grand Prix of Formula One; the Montreal International Jazz Festival, the largest jazz festival in the world; the Just for Laughs festival, the largest comedy festival in the world; and Les Francos de Montréal, the largest French-language music festival in the world.
 In sports, it is home to multiple professional teams, most notably the Canadiens of the National Hockey League, who have won the Stanley Cup a record 24 times.